 There are many symptoms related to concussion, and they can affect your physical, emotional, and mental well-being.
 Some symptoms occur immediately, some a few hours after the injury, and some show up months or years after a concussion.

 It is important to seek medical treatment immediately following any head injury.
 The risk of death or permanent brain damage from a concussion can be minimized by immediate and appropriate treatment from health care providers, like a physical therapist.
 Only health care providers have the knowledge and training to identify concussion in the maze of symptoms that can occur following a head injury.

 Immediate and short-term symptoms

 - Sensitivity to light and sound

-Cognitive (thinking) symptoms may include:
+Cognitive (thinking) symptoms:

 - Difficulty with short-term or long-term memory

 - Slowed "processing" (for instance, a decreased ability to think through problems)

 - Decreased tolerance of stress